 - 1/4 cup brandy

 - 1 tsp dried oregano, or 2 tbsp fresh chopped

 - 1 tsp dried thyme, or 2 tbsp fresh chopped

 - 1/2 cup pitted kalamata olives, halved

 - 2 cups chopped bell peppers, red orange and yellow

 - 1 tsp anchovy paste

 - 10 oz cooked pasta, such as penne or rigatoni

-Though white pasta and red sauce makes for a pretty picture, mix some of the sauce with the pasta as soon as you've drained it.
-Scoop out a cup of the pasta water, then drain the pasta and put it back in the pot.
+- Marry the Pasta and Sauce: Scoop out a cup of the pasta water, then drain the pasta and put it back in the pot.
 Add the sauce and some of the pasta water (adding more if needed) and let the pasta and sauce marry.
 It'll take a few minutes.
 Then eat!